ourlifeloop/marketing/src/cms/training-faqs/how-do-i-add-a-staff-member.md

 ---
-question: 'How do I add a staff member? '
+question: "How do I add a staff member? "
-answer: >-
-  -On the left-hand side within the blue panel, click on the “Staff” button.

-  -Once you’ve done this, a new screen will appear and you will click on the “+New Staff Member” button in the top right-hand side of that screen.
+answer: "Click on the 'Staff' button.
+On the top right of the screen, click on the  '+New Staff Member' button in the top right-hand side of that screen.

-  -After you’ve done this, a new screen will appear asking you to populate that individual's data.

-  -Once this is done click on the green “Add Staff” button at the bottom of the page.
+  Fill out the form and click 'create user'.
+It will prompt you to fill out more information, set permissions, etc. Under the account tab, you can enter email address in and then at the bottom of the page click on 'send welcome email' button. "
 isMobile: false
 topics:
   - getting-started